-Anthony Capitanio missed half of eighth grade due to a severe anxiety disorder.
-He had to complete a month’s worth of summer school just to graduate.
-He was not allowed to attend the normal graduation ceremony with the rest of his class.
+Anthony tried to think about battlefields as he scouted for the yellow nose, but he could only think about how he missed half of eighth grade due to the anxiety.
+He thought about how he had to complete a month’s worth of summer school just to graduate.
+He thought about how he was not allowed to attend the normal graduation ceremony with the rest of his class.
 Instead, he graduated in August with seven special needs students.
 Anthony refused to attend the special needs ceremony and the school mailed him his diploma.

 His mother wanted to frame the diploma and hang it in his room, but he grabbed it out of her hand, rode his bike to a dumpster in the parking lot of a nearby apartment, and threw it in with the rest of the garbage.
 It was just an eighth-grade diploma.
 Who frames an eighth-grade diploma?
 It also reminded him of the anxiety.
 It reminded him of all the days he spent at home, unable to cope with this new sickness.